Betweenness relations in a categorical setting: Antisymmetry and complete distributivity

 \subsection{Antisymmetry.}

 Let $\ba$ denote the full subcategory of $\br$ whose objects are antisymmetric R-relations.
 The reader can verify that $\ba$ is complete and contains all coproducts and all such construction agree with those in $\br$.
 It also has all coequalizers, but those are not as simple to illustrate and will be constructed in the sequel.
-In \cite{pre06252969} (pg.
-15) the author considers what could be thought of as the right adjoint to the inclusion $\ba \hookrightarrow \br$.
-As an example, he proves this is not possible.
+Interpreted within a categorical setting, in \cite{pre06252969} (pg.
+15) the author proves no right adjoint $\ba \hookrightarrow \br$ can exist.
 In light of this, it is natural to question the existence of a left adjoint and this is precisely what we demonstrate to exist, in what follows.
 Consider any ternary relation $(X,[\cdot,\cdot,\cdot])$.
 We define the following equivalence relation $\sim$ on $X$ recursively as follows:

 \begin{itemize} \item $a\sim_0b \Leftrightarrow a=b$

 \item $a\sim_{r+1} b \Leftrightarrow a\sim_r b$ or $ \exists \{[m_i, x_i\,y_i] \mid i\leq n \in \N\}$ for which

 \begin{itemize} \item $a\sim_r p \in \{x_0,y_0\}$ and $b\sim_r p \in \{x_n,y_n\}$,